Eruanne2/WX-Alerts/README.md

     })
   })
   ```
-As you can see, I have filtered the alerts to only include severe weather events.
-This will avoid hourly texts for frequent occurences such as a heat advisory.
-This script is set up to run on Heroku Scheduler once per hour.
+The script is set up to run on Heroku Scheduler once per hour.